rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 Code for this project can be found in my [_add_blank_target experiments](https://github.com/rpeszek/experiments) github repo ([_add_blank_target probability-tree-schemes](https://github.com/rpeszek/experiments/tree/master/probability-tree-schemes) folder).

-The goal of this post is present a simple example that uses recursion schemes.
+The goal of this post is to present a simple example that uses recursion schemes.
-My other goal is to discuss my thoughts about reasons for getting stuck.
+My other goal is to discuss my thoughts about reasons for getting stuck on finding the right solution.

 **Motivation:**
 I encountered a programming problem, last week, that kept defeating me.
-It took me forever just to figure out how to translate the requirements to something I can code.
+It took me forever just to figure out how to translate the requirements into something I can code.
 The gist of this problem turned out to be very straightforward: implement a probability tree diagram (a decision tree annotated with probabilities).
 Well not really, but close enough.
 I think, now, that the problem is simple, but it was not the case during the few hours I initially have spent on it.
 This experience was somewhat surprising to me as I have worked for several years with decision graphs (not trees, but still).
 I just I failed to make the association.